The Profinite Dimensional Manifold Structure of Formal Solution Spaces of Formally Integrable PDEs

-In this paper, we study the formal solution space of a nonlinear PDE in a fiber bundle.
-To this end, we start with foundational material and introduce the notion of a pfd structure to build up a new concept of profinite dimensional manifolds.
-We show that the infinite jet space of the fiber bundle is a profinite dimensional manifold in a natural way.
-The formal solution space of the nonlinear PDE then is a subspace of this jet space, and inherits from it the structure of a profinite dimensional manifold, if the PDE is formally integrable.
-We apply our concept to scalar PDE's and prove a new criterion for formal integrability of such PDE's.
-In particular, this result entails that the Euler-Lagrange Equation of a relativistic scalar field with a polynomial self-interaction is formally integrable.
+\Abstract{In this paper, we study the formal solution space of a nonlinear PDE in a~f\/iber bundle.
+To this end, we start with foundational material and introduce the notion of a pfd structure to build up a new concept of prof\/inite dimensional manifolds.
+We show that the inf\/inite jet space of the f\/iber bundle is a prof\/inite dimensional manifold in a~natural way.
+The formal solution space of the nonlinear PDE then is a subspace of this jet space, and inherits from it the structure of a prof\/inite dimensional manifold, if the PDE is formally integrable.
+We apply our concept to scalar PDEs and prove a~new criterion for formal integrability of such PDEs.
+In particular, this result entails that the Euler--Lagrange equation of a~relativistic scalar f\/ield with a polynomial self-interaction is formally integrable.}